TL;DR: Perhaps traditional academic writing no longer serves our students? Maybe new media offers better alternatives.

 - Shuman, Rebecca (December 13, 2013).
 "The End of the College Essay".
 Slate.
 Education.
 Retrieved 2018-12-11.

-- Big Jelly is a domain I used to own where I published student essays on science fiction, futurism, and technoculturalism.
+- Big Jelly was a domain where I published student essays on science fiction, futurism, and technoculturalism.
 Now, it houses my email server.